 Pack your next pasta night (or pizza night) with nutrition using this super simple Spinach Pesto recipe.
-It’s made without nuts, so it’s budget-friendly and allergy safe—and it stores well in the fridge or freezer for future meals!
+It’s fast, budget-friendly, and allergy safe—and it stores well in the fridge or freezer for future meals!

-This is, hands down, my favorite way to serve up greens to my kids—that us adults enjoy, too.
+This pesto is, hands down, my favorite way to serve up greens to my kids…that I enjoy myself.

 Ingredients You Need

-To make this easy pesto you’ll need the following ingredients.
+To make this easy Spinach Pesto you’ll need the following ingredients on hand and ready to go.

-• Spinach: I usually use baby spinach, but you can use any type that you have access to.
-You’ll want to use fresh spinach, not frozen.
+- Spinach: I usually use baby spinach, but you can use any type that you have access to.
+You’ll want to use fresh spinach, not frozen, for the best results.

-• Olive oil: I use extra-virgin olive oil in this recipe for the best flavor.
+- Olive oil: I use extra-virgin olive oil in this recipe for the best flavor and to make the pesto easy to blend.

-• Grated Parmesan cheese: I find that grated Parmesan, as opposed to shredded, has the best flavor, so that it’s my top pick here.
+- Grated Parmesan cheese: I find that grated Parmesan, as opposed to shredded, has the best flavor, so it’s my top pick here.

-• Roasted sunflower seeds: I use these in pesto since they are affordable, flavorful, and great for kids with tree nut allergies.
+- Roasted sunflower seeds: I use these in pesto since they are affordable, flavorful, and great for kids with nut allergies.
 You can also use pine nuts or walnuts if you prefer.

 TIP: You may want to add a little salt, depending on the saltiness of the cheese.